o-holyshevskyi/intuitive-test-assertions/README.md

 import 'intuitive-test-assertions';

 function foo(): boolean {
-    return false;
+    return true;
 }

 const bool = foo();

 bool.must().be(true);
 bool.must().beTrue();
-bool.must().not.beFalse();
+// if you want to verify something opposite, use the not property bool.must().not.beFalse();
 bool.must().not.be(false);

-bool.must().beFalse();
-// the message will be thrown: 'Expected false, but found True.'
+bool.must().beFalse(); // the message will be thrown: 'Expected false, but found True.'
 ```

 ## Number